numbnet/icesoft/projects/seam-component-showcase/trunk/seam-component-showcaseWAR/README.txt

   * Start JBoss AS
   * Access the app at http://localhost:8080/seam-comp-showcase/

-WebLogic :  (note that the asynch stuff doesn't work for 9.2 and the dictionary for autocomplete isn't being loaded
+WebLogic 10 :  (note that the asynch stuff doesn't work for 9.2 )
-                       yet for either v10 or 9.2)
-  * Install WebLogic 10 or  9.2
+  * Install WebLogic 10
+  * copy hsql.jar to libs for weblogic domain (just regular domain with autodeploy enabled)
+  * create Datasource for componentDB (jndi name as well) Database type & drive: "other"
+      DatabaseName: hsqldb
+      HOst Name:    127.0.0.1
+      Port:         9001
+      username:     sa
+      Driver Class Name:  org.hsqldb.jdbcDriver
+      URL: jdbc:hsqldb:.
+      select domain that you are using and all other settings the same
   * ant weblogic
-  * Start the WebLogic "examples" server
+  * Start the WebLogic server domain you have created and are using with this datasource
-  * Load the admin console http://localhost:7001/console/
-  * Deploy dist-weblogic/seam-comp-showcase.war
+  * copy dist-weblogic/seam-comp-showcase.war to autodeploy folder of domain
   * Access the app at http://localhost:7001/seam-comp-showcase/